 To Sum it up:

-To define weight training and what you want from get from it is... first: and most importantly, set a realistic and an achievable ‘Goal ’.
+To define weight training and what you want from it is first: and most importantly, set a realistic and an achievable ‘Goal ’.

 The goal will help you define your purpose and solidify your efforts and make you accountable to them.